Citizenship and Immigration Status Requirements for all Programs

 Most international students can obtain part-time on-campus jobs.
 Off campus work is allowed only with an Employment Authorization Document.

-1. Undocumented aliens are non-U.S. citizens who do not have authorization to reside in the United States.
-They may have crossed the U.S. border illegally, or may have come into the country with a non-immigrant visa and did not leave when their period of authorized stay ended (“overstay”), or didn’t show up for check-ins with ICE officers or for their court hearing.
+1. Undocumented Immigrants are non-U.S. citizens who don't have authorization to reside in the United States.
+They may have crossed the U.S. border without inspection, or may have come into the country with a non-immigrant visa and didn't leave when their period of authorized stay ended (“overstay”), or didn’t show up for check-ins with ICE officers or for their court hearing.

-Under state and federal law, undocumented aliens are not eligible for ongoing food and/or cash assistance.
-They may qualify for assistance from the Consolidated Emergency Assistance Program (CEAP), Children’s Health Program, and Alien Emergency Medical (AEM) Program, if they meet eligibility requirements.
+Under state and federal law, undocumented immigrants are not eligible for ongoing food and/or cash assistance.
+They may qualify for assistance from the Consolidated Emergency Assistance Program (CEAP) if they meet eligibility requirements.

 Additional Information